Arjun Reddy: Release

 Arjun Reddy was given an 'A' (adult) certificate by the Central Board of Film Certification due to the abundance of expletives and innuendoes.
 Vanga complained that the board took his creative struggle for granted.
 He considered writing a letter to the board asking what was taken into consideration before certification.
 The board complained that the producers of the film had not submitted their promotional material for censoring before using it.
 Asian Cinemas and KFC Entertainments acquired the film's distribution rights for Telangana and Andhra Pradesh.
 Nirvana Cinemas distributed the film in overseas markets.
 The teaser of the film was released on 27 February 2017, and the trailer was released on 12 August 2017.

 Days before the film's release, Indian National Congress party's Rajya Sabha member V. Hanumantha Rao tore promotional posters featuring the lead pair kissing each other that had been pasted on TSRTC buses.
 He found them objectionable and said they adversely affected the minds of young people.
 It led the film's promoters to remove such posters across Telangana and Andhra Pradesh.

 Arjun Reddy was released worldwide on 25 August 2017, notably clashing with Indian films Vivegam and A Gentleman.
 In Hyderabad, 55 paid premieres were held a day before the release, surpassing the record set by Baahubali 2: The Conclusion which had 33 premiere shows.
 The film's digital rights were acquired by Amazon Prime Video, which made it available online on the 50th day of theatrical release.
 Star Maa purchased the satellite rights for ₹3.5 crore.
 The film had its global television premiere on 21 January 2018, with a TRP rating of 13.6.
 The film was substantially edited for in its television premiere, drawing criticism from its audience.

+In 2024, Vanga hinted at a possible release of the film's full version on its 10th anniversary.